BlackIkeEagle/blog.herecura.eu/content/blog/2021-02-26-proxying-mysql-benchmarking-on-production-hardware/index.md

 <!--more-->

+## Goal

+We want to find out if we can move MySQL to separate machines.
+If we can, that will make the overall maintenance of machines in our cluster easier since we can make those more single purpose.

 ## What will we test

 For MySQL we want to test both 5.7 and 8.0, we can't keep running MySQL 5.x